 This psoriasis type is similar to plaque psoriasis in color and inflammation, but the affected areas are smooth and absent the scaly texture.
 The patches are usually found in areas where folds of your skin touch each other, such as under your armpits, around your groin, beneath your breasts, or between your buttocks.

 This is a more serious, though rare, psoriasis type characterized by pus-filled bumps (pustules) that are surrounded by inflamed skin.
 Although this is often localized, many flare-ups cover most of your body.
-If this happens, call West Dermatology immediately.
+If this happens, call West Dermatology in Arizona, Nevada, or California immediately.

 Also rare but serious, this psoriasis type covers a large part of your body with an inflamed skin rash that looks burnt.
 This condition makes you prone to infection, pneumonia, or even congestive heart failure, so seek emergency care if you have flare-ups like this.